 Private Roads and Town Roads

 - Road Projects are typically eligible for reimbursement of 60% of the project cost.

 - Typical projects include: Ditching, road reshaping, culverts

 - Typical projects include: Landscaping with native plants, Shoreline stabilization, Protecting driveways from erosion

 Learn more about Watershed Protection Projects

 Watershed Protection Projects are aimed at protecting your lake from polluted run off from land uphill.
 Soil and phosphorous pollution is the most common widespread threat to clean water.
 The Environmental Protection Agency (EPA) funds Maine Department of Environmental Protection (DEP) to operate Maine’s Watershed Protection Grants.
-The Conservation District works local volunteers to identify, prepare, and apply for watershed protection grants managed by Maine DEP.
+The Conservation District works with local volunteers to identify, prepare, and apply for watershed protection grants managed by Maine DEP.
 Grant funds support the installation of erosion-control practices designed to keep polluted storm-water runoff out of our water.